ruyeki/Weight-Loss-Clinic/README.md

 # virtual clinic
-attempt at creating a web app
+an attempt at creating a web app